All Collections

 • Repeat as necessary, exclude line break from final column.

-6. Next we will copy the rename commands into a text editor for cleanup.
-Copy the cells containing your commands from your column, except the first row header.
+Next, we will copy the rename commands into a text editor for cleanup.
+Copy the cells containing your commands from your column, omitting the first row header.

-Paste this into a text editor such as Sublime, Atom, or Notepad++ (something that includes Find & Replace with support for RegEx) and save your the file, example: rename-photos.sh (Mac/Linux) or rename-photos.bat (Windows).
+Paste this into a text editor such as Sublime, Atom, or Notepad++ (something that includes Find & Replace with support for RegEx) and save your the file.
+For example: rename-photos.sh (Mac/Linux) or rename-photos.bat (Windows).

-7. Let's cleanup your script.
+Now let's cleanup the script.
 We are going to use Find & Replace with RegEx to tidy up each line containing the rename commands.
 There will be 3 parts:

-1. Remove the double-quotes at the beginning of each line by finding ^" and replacing it with nothing.
+Remove the double-quotes at the beginning of each line by finding ^" and leaving "Replace With" blank.

-2. Remove the double-quotes at the end of each line by finding "$ and replacing it with nothing.
+Remove the double-quotes at the end of each line by finding "$ and leaving "Replace With" blank.

 Did this answer your question?